 Before we start the main experiment, let's do a quick test.
 In each trial, you will hear a musical tone which is actually created from a speech sound.
+The speech sounds used to create the tones were the words “lap” and “lab.”
 Your job is to respond whether your hear “Lap” or “Lab” based on the examples, which will be played very soon.
 Press the 'F' key if you hear the word shown on the left or press the 'J' key if you hear the word shown on the right of the screen.
 If you are not sure, please make your best guess.

 Excellent!
 Now please read the instruction carefully for the following task.
 In each trial, you will hear a series of short sounds followed by a longer sound.
 For this task, pay attention to the last sound.
-Your job is to respond whether the last sound feel like “Lap” or “Lab”.
+Your job is to respond whether the last sound is the tone version of “Lap” or “Lab”.
 Press the 'F' key if you hear the word shown on the left or press the 'J' key if you hear the word shown on the right of the screen.
 If you are not sure, please make the best guess as you can

 A lot of the training x x x x x x STIM trials sounded like they alternated evenly